 AACTE Research, Reports, and Briefs | See the full list of publications.

 This issue brief (2020) provides detailed information on degree trends since 2009-10 in the following teaching specialties, which the U.S. Department of Education has identified as in high demand around the country: special education, mathematics and science education, teaching English as a second language, and foreign language education.

 It examines the following key trends:

 These analyses encompass the three primary degree programs offered by schools, colleges, and departments of education to prepare classroom teachers: bachelor’s degrees, master’s degrees, and post-baccalaureate (post-BA/BS) certificates.
-An online table, provides detailed information on degree completion in these high-demand fields by state in 2009-10 and 2016-17.
+An appendix table, provides detailed information on degree completion in these high-demand fields by state in 2009-10 and 2018-19.

-Total degree production across these three degree types experienced a 23 percent increase in English as a second language, was flat in special education, and fell substantially in science and mathematics and foreign language education between 2009-10 and 2016-17, the most recent year for which data are available.
+Total degree production across these three degree types experienced a 17 percent increase in English as a second language, was down slightly in special education, and fell substantially in science and mathematics and foreign language education between 2009-10 and 2018-19, the most recent year for which data are available.
 Special education and English as a second language defied the general trend of declining interest in education as a field of study, with degree production in English as a second language outpacing overall degree production across higher education.
-Despite these more positive degree trends, teacher shortages persist in some part due to an array of factors that may include an inability to attract and/or retain teachers and increasing need for these specializations.
+Despite these more positive degree trends, teacher shortages persist due to an array of factors that may include an inability to attract and/or retain teachers and increasing need for these specializations.

 A closer look at trends within the four specialties reveals important differences by type of degree and subspecialty: